rackerlabs/support-how-to/content/how-to/rackconnect/rackconnect-global-faq/index.md

 only “burst” into the dynamic public cloud when additional resources are required.
-RackConnect Global is ideal for ensuring private clouds and borrowed public cloud resources across any number of providers all function together as a seamless and secure environment from an end user standpoint.
+RackConnect Global is ideal for ensuring private clouds and borrowed public cloud resources across any number of providers all function together as a seamless and secure environment from an end-user standpoint.

 #### In what regions is the service available?